 In fact, the country's finance ministry and central bank have bent over backwards to stabilize Ukraine's hryvnia with the help of the International Monetary Fund.
 For 2016, the Finance Minister has penciled in an inflation rate of 16 percent and GDP growth of 2 percent.
 This would mark the first expansion of the national economy in years.

-, the system of intermediate gas delivery dealers was done away with – a scheme which had played into the hands of many oligarchs.
+In the crucial energy sector, the system of intermediate gas delivery dealers was done away with – a scheme which had played into the hands of many oligarchs.

 But the biggest problem persists all the same.
 According to Transparency International, Ukraine ranks 142nd out of 172 nations on the global corruption index.
 Ministerial officials keep resisting any change.
 "Some simply buy a doctor's certificate and calling in sick for half year," says an observer.
 That's because under current law, they cannot be transferred for disciplinary reasons.

 It's even worse in the judiciary, with even well-disposed western officials losing patience.
 During a recent visit to Kyiv, Norbert Röttgen, chairman of the German parliament's cross-party foreign affairs committee, said the judiciary had widely known "structural problems," pointing out that no judges, let alone the Attorney General, had been replaced since the new government came to power.
 If leading positions were seen as a trophy for "merited people" from one's own network, Röttgen warned, western support for Ukraine would be strained.